 Despite years of dire predictions, TV advertising continues to outperform other media.

-January.
+2019 is right around the corner.
 It’s that time of new beginnings, hopeful resolutions and of course, pundits making predictions.
 The latest fodder for the talking heads?
 The demise of television.
 Citing everything from declining network ratings to cord-cutting Millennials, these so-called authorities have turned lamenting the state of TV into something of an annual obsession.

 Television not only remains alive and well, it’s more relevant and effective than ever for direct-to-consumer brands.
 Unlike other media, it has the power to bring us together for shared experiences.
 It’s engaging in ways that social media has yet to discover.
 Most importantly, television works.